TeamSHIRO/specifications/MEX/md/mex-format-specs-v1-rev-a.md

 The entry point of the program.
 Contains the virtual address of the first instruction to execute.

 #### Segment Count
-The number of segment header table entries in the file.
+The number of segment header table entries in the segment header table.

+#### Symbol Count
+The number of symbol table entries in the symbol table.

 #### Relocation Count
-The number of relocation header table entries in the file.
+The number of relocation header table entries in the relocation header table.

 #### C Examples
 ```c++